 Frequently, the collection of any remaining balance due on an auto loan will be turned over to a collection agency.
 A collector's efforts must comply with the Fair Debt Collection Practices Act, whether the debt is owed or not.
 Flitter Milz will review any collection letters that have been sent to borrowers as the result of a repossession.

-Flitter Milz has pursued several matters against lenders that have improperly repossessed vehicles, and the collectors that have made contact with the borrower about auto loan deficiencies through the use of violating collection tactics.
+Flitter Milz has pursued several matters against lenders that have improperly repossessed vehicles, as well as the collectors that have used violating tactics in the collection of auto loan deficiencies.